Professional Dusting and Cleaning Tips

 Dust Your Home Like a Professional House Cleaner

 I might be in the minority, but I enjoy dusting.
-I crank up the tunes to help me get going and get in my “dusting zone”.
-Dusting doesn’t take very long and everything feels cleaner after I have removed that hazy film that covers all the flat surfaces.
+I crank up the tunes to help me get going and get in my “dusting zone.”
+With the right mindset and a few professional dusting and cleaning tips, dusting doesn’t take very long, and everything feels cleaner once I’ve removed that hazy film that covers all the flat surfaces.

-If dusting is not one of your priorities, then consider this- the dust in your home is mostly dead skin cells (pet and human) which are constantly being sloughed off your skin, dead insects, pollen, lint and other substances can actually increase the chances that you or someone in your family will develop allergies.
+However, if dusting is not one of your priorities, consider this: the dust in your home is mostly dead skin cells (pet and human) that are constantly being sloughed off.
+In addition, dead insects, pollen, lint, and other particles can actually increase the chances that you or someone in your family will develop allergies.

-Knowing that dust isn’t just “innocent” flying lint, but is actually dead skin gives me a whole opinion on an acceptable level of dust (none!).
-Just the thought of it makes me feel a little squeamish as I’m writing this…
+Once you realize that dust isn’t just “innocent” flying lint, but is actually dead skin, it really changes your perspective.
+For me, that knowledge creates a whole new opinion on an acceptable level of dust (none!).
+Honestly, just the thought of it makes me feel a little squeamish as I’m writing this.

-So think of it this way: if you have an efficient technique, some great tunes and know all the benefits of a dust free home, then dusting doesn’t have to be such a dreaded task.
+So, think of it this way: when you have an efficient technique, some great tunes, and understand the benefits of a dust-free home, with these professional dusting and cleaning tips, it no longer has to be a dreaded task.

-Keep your dusting supplies organized in a small tote, so everything you need is in one place, making it easy to grab and go.
+To begin with, keep your dusting supplies organized in a small tote.
+That way, everything you need is in one place, making it easy to grab and go.

 - Dusting or cleaning rags: Terry cloth works great, or you can use microfiber cloths or mitts lightly dampened with water for better dust pickup.

-- Vacuum: A good vacuum with a HEPA filter is key for keeping dust inside the machine, not floating back into your home.
+- Vacuum: A good vacuum with a HEPA filter is key for keeping dust inside the machine instead of floating back into your home.
 Without a HEPA filter, you’ll likely have to dust more frequently.

 - Furniture polish